AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 ## Introduction {#introduction}

-The Universal Editor enables editing any aspect of any content in any implementation in order to deliver exceptional experiences, increase content velocity, and provide a state-of-the-art developer experience.
+The Universal Editor enables editing any aspect of any content in any implementation so you can deliver exceptional experiences, increase content velocity, and provide a state-of-the-art developer experience.

 To do this, it provides content authors with an intuitive UI that requires minimal training to be able to simply jump in and begin editing content.